Duebm/linked-blog-starter-md/Math/Diffy q.md

 - Do the laplace based off of formulas on formula sheet

+- Do the laplace of the forcing
+- Simplfiy
-- Do the inverse la place
+- Do the inverse laplace
 	- NEED TO KNOW PARTIAL FRACTIONS

 ### - piecewise forcing